8acker/pusher-webrtc-chat/README.md

-# Pusher WebRTC Chat Demo
+# Pusher WebRTC Video Chat

 This is a demo WebRTC application for peer-to-peer chat, meaning you don't necessarily need an Internet connection to send messages.
 It uses the Pusher realtime API for signalling, allowing devices to discover each other and make a connection using WebRTC.